- Roads, Vehicles & Traffic

 - Vehicle factors – features of the vehicle involved – such as poorly maintained vehicle; lack of modern safety features (such as lane assist, brake assist, electronic stability control (ESC), ABS brakes)

-- Environmental factors – features of the road and surrounding area – such as the surface and condition of the road, and the roadside; poor visibility as a result of heavy rain or bright sunshine; wet roads needing people to travel slower so they have more time to come to a stop.
+- Environmental factors – features of the road and surrounding area – such as the surface and condition of the road, and the roadside; poor visibility as a result of heavy rain or bright sunshine; wet roads needing people to travel slower so they have more time to come to a stop; speed limits that make pedestrians and cyclists more vulnerable.